 Membership of CATO is a hallmark of competence and integrity for tour operators and wholesalers that supply travel product for Australians travelling all over the world.

-Include Tour Operators and Wholesalers that are accredited under the AFTA Travel Accreditation Scheme (ATAS) that must adhere to the ATAS charter.
+Include Tour Operators and Travel Wholesalers that are participants in the CATO Accreditation scheme and must adhere to the CATO Member Code of Conduct.

 Members support the distribution of product and services via retail travel agents and consumer direct through the production of printed brochures and electronic distribution.